IWNMWE/deepfalcon-task/task_2_GNN_Classifier/README.md

 | 10       | 69.60        | 71.00    | 71.80   |

 ## Confusion matrix
-F1 Score and confusion matrix of one of the models.
+F1 Score and confusion matrix of one of the models:
 ![Confusion matrix](./images/F1_score.png)